Getting a haircut at a salon can be overwhelming for kids. Learn how to make your child’s first haircut at a salon a fun experience.

 7. Go for a positive experience over a neat haircut

 Don’t worry about perfecting their lines or making sure the texture of their hair light.
-Yes, if your toddler lets you, fine-tune his haircut.
+Yes, if he’s willing, the stylist can fine-tune his haircut.
 But if he’s just about had it, be okay with “good enough” hair.

-For one of my twins’ haircuts, the stylist asked if I’d like to clean it up with clippers.
+For one of my twins’ haircuts, the stylist asked if I’d like to clean up the cut.
 The problem?
 My son was terrified of the buzz and the sensation of the clippers.
 Could his hair have been more polished?
 Yes.
 But I wanted to focus on a positive experience, even if it means coming home with not-so-perfect hair.

 8. Praise your child